Laotian Americans: Representation in media

 One of the first national Laotian-American publication, Lao Roots Magazine, was published in 2007.
 The English-language magazine is geared toward the younger generation of the Laotian-American community.
 Published in San Diego by a small volunteer staff, the magazine has reached widespread national circulation within the Laotian-American community.
 After the publication ceased, former staff member and Yale University graduate Siamphone Louankang created the popular online magazine LaoAmericans.com, which continues to share stories by and about Americans of Laotian descent.

 The documentary film The Betrayal (Nerakhoon) was directed by Ellen Kuras and Thavisouk Phrasavath.
 It portrays the epic of a family forced to emigrate from Laos after the chaos of the secret air war waged by the U.S. during the Vietnam War.
 Kuras spent 23 years chronicling the family's journey in this film.
 The film won a Spectrum Award for the Full Frame Documentary Film Festival; it was nominated for an Oscar for best documentary.

-The Souphanousinphone family, Laotian Americans, are featured on King of the Hill, an animated TV series.
+King of the Hill, an American animated sitcom, featured ten Laotian-American animated characters in various roles, to include series regulars, recurring, guest roles, or single appearances: